True Immigrant Tales: Vietnamese Boat People

 With thousands of immigrants were arriving daily, Ellis Island officials were hard pressed to find enough interpreters to process the many nationalities.
 In 1911, Commissioner William Williams reported to his superior in Washington on how many interpreters knew how many languages and pleaded for more multi-lingual personnel: “Languages known by interpreters: Arabic (2), Albanian (2), … More True Immigrant Tales: The Many Interpreters at Ellis Island

-True Immigrant Tales: Steerage Challenges in Getting Fed
+True Immigrant Stories_22: Steerage Challenges in Getting Fed

-True Immigrant Tales: Waiting Without Food and Water
+True Immigrant Stories_18: Waiting Without Food and Water

-True Immigrant Tales: “We All Stood There Naked”
+True Immigrant Stories_13: “We All Stood There Naked”

-[A Czech immigrant woman tells of her journey from Prague to Rotterdam and then in steerage to America in 1920.]
+[This is another firsthand immigrant account from my oral history collection.
+Here, a Czech immigrant woman tells of her journey from Prague to Rotterdam and then in steerage to America in 1920.]
 “Three days and three nights were spent riding in local trains from Prague to Rotterdam.
-At Oldenzaal, four stations distant from Rotterdam, all our baggage was taken from without an explanation why this was done. … More True Immigrant Tales: “We All Stood There Naked”
+At Oldenzaal, four stations distant from Rotterdam, all our … More True Immigrant Stories_13: “We All Stood There Naked”